OpenDAoC/OpenDAoC-Core/SRD/08_Quest_Systems/Seasonal_Event_System.md

 ## Overview

+**Game Rule Summary**: The Seasonal Event System brings special limited-time celebrations and content throughout the year.
+During events like Halloween, Christmas, or special boss encounters, you'll see unique NPCs, special merchants selling exclusive items, modified drop rates, and temporary bonuses.
+Events automatically start and end on specific dates, with server-wide announcements when they begin.
+You can earn event-specific achievements, collect special currencies, and obtain unique cosmetic items that show you participated.
+Some events provide gameplay bonuses like double experience weekends, while others add atmospheric changes like snow weather or haunted areas.
+These events create memorable shared experiences and give you exclusive rewards you can't get any other time.

 The Seasonal Event System manages time-limited events, special encounters, and holiday celebrations.
 It provides dynamic content activation, special rewards, achievement tracking, and seasonal modifications to game mechanics during specific periods throughout the year.

 ## Core Architecture